gostevehoward/quantilecs/README.md

-This repository contains an R pacakge with all code necessary to reproduce simulation results and all plots from
+This repository contains an R package with all code necessary to reproduce simulation results and all plots from

 Howard, S. R. and Ramdas, A. (2019), [Sequential estimation of quantiles with